-The Wolper Law Firm has the knowledge and experience you need to pursue a lawsuit against Kovack Securities.
+The Wolper Law Firm, P.A. has the knowledge and experience you need to pursue a lawsuit against Kovack Securities.
 These complex cases require a skilled professional with securities and trial law knowledge.

 Matthew Wolper is our founder, and he started the firm to level the playing field for investors.
 Firms such as Kovack Securities have deep pockets, and they hire the finest attorneys money can buy.
 They “lawyer up” and try to place the blame by saying you authorized transactions and investments and were aware of the investments in your account.

 FINRA does not see things this way and knows the firm has a fiduciary obligation.
 Proving this relationship requires a skilled Kovack Securities complaint attorney who is on your side.
 Our lawyers care and will go the extra mile for you.
 We put our knowledge and experience to work for you.